Semantic OcTree Mapping and Shannon Mutual Information Computation for Robot Exploration: Information Computation for Semantic OctoMap Representations

 An OcTree is a hierarchical data structure containing nodes that represent a section of the physical environment.
 Each node has either 0 or 8 children, where the latter corresponds to the 8 octants of the Euclidean 3-D coordinate system.
 Thus, the children of a parent node form an eight-way octant partition of the space associated with the parent node.
 Fig.~\ref{fig:OcTree} shows an example of a multi-class OcTree data structure.

 We implement a \textit{SemanticOcTreeNode} class as a building block of the multi-class OcTree structure.
 A \textit{SemanticOcTreeNode} instance stores occupancy, color, and semantic information of its corresponding physical space, as shown in Fig.~\ref{fig:OcTree_b}.
 The most important data members of the \textit{SemanticOcTreeNode} class are: \begin{itemize} \itemsep{0.5ex} \item \textit{children}: an array of pointers to \textit{SemanticOcTreeNode} storing the memory addresses of the $8$ child nodes, \item \textit{value}: a \textit{float} variable storing the log-odds occupancy probability of the node, \item \textit{color}: a \textit{ColorRGB} object storing the RGB color of the node, \item \textit{semantics}: a \textit{SemanticLogOdds} object maintaining a categorical probability distribution over the semantic labels in the form of a log-odds ratio. \end{itemize} For performance reasons, the \textit{SemanticLogOdds} class only stores the multi-class log-odds for the $3$ most likely class labels, with each label represented by a unique RGB color.
 In this case, the log-odds associated with the rest of the labels lump into a single \textit{others} variable.
 This relives the multi-class OcTree implementation from dependence on the number of labels that the object classifier can detect.
 Moreover, it significantly improves the speed of the mapping algorithm in cases with many semantic categories.
+See Sec.~\ref{subsec:octomap_class_comp} for an analysis of mapping time versus the number of stored classes.

 The implementation of the multi-class OcTree is completed by defining a \textit{SemanticOcTree} class, which is derived from the \textit{OccupancyOcTreeBase} class of the OctoMap library \cite{octomap} and uses a \textit{SemanticOcTreeNode} as its node type.
 Fig.~\ref{fig:UML} illustrates the derivation of the \textit{SemanticOcTree} and \textit{SemanticOcTreeNode} classes as a UML diagram.